spree/spree/README.md

 Running Tests
 -------------

+If you want to run all the tests across all the gems then

+    $ cd spree
+    $ rake spec     #=> 'this will run spec tests for all the gems'
+    $ rake cucumber #=> 'this will run cucumber tests for all the gems'
+    $ rake          #=> 'this will run both spec and cucumber tests for all the gems'

 Each gem contains its own series of tests, and for each directory, you need to do a quick one-time creation of a test application and then you can use it to run the tests.
 For example, to run the tests for the core project.